-1. Select an area of clinical practice based on educational, and/or personal goals.
-Clinical practice experience should be congruent with program track and course content.
+Select an area of clinical practice based on educational, and/or personal goals.
+Clinical practice experience should be congruent with program concentration and course content.
 Note: Choosing clinical/practicum experiences are a very important consideration to help you prepare for successful certification.
-You and your faculty member should work closely in
+You and your faculty member should work closely in making these decisions.
+Please note that while you may choose a preceptor in an agency in which you are currently employed, your clinical/practicum hours are to be completed separate from your job responsibilities and during time for which you are not being compensated.
+In other words, you are not to accrue clinical hours toward your degree while being compensated as an employee for the same time committed to clinical experiences.

-- 2. Discuss your choice (s) of a preceptor with the faculty member assigned to the course.
-Discuss with the preceptor (s) their willingness to serve as a preceptor, their understanding of the advanced practice nursing role, and the types of clinical experiences offered by that agency/organization.
+- 2. Discuss your choice(s) of a preceptor with the faculty member assigned to the course.
+Discuss with the preceptor(s) their willingness to serve as a preceptor, their understanding of the advanced practice nursing role, and the types of clinical experiences offered by that agency/organization.
 All preceptors must be approved by course faculty and reviewed by the graduate coordinator prior to beginning the clinical/practicum experience. - 3.
-Contact the Secretary in the Graduate Nursing Office to determine if the University has an agency letter of agreement or contract with the agency/organization.
+Log in to Typhon to check if your university has a contract or letter of agreement with a facility and or the status of the contract or agreement if you are considering using it for clinical practicum.
 This is different than the letter of agreement with the preceptor and is instituted at the University level.
 If a current agency letter of agreement or contract is not on file, the approval process will be initiated.
 While the University attempts to keep contracts up to date with frequently used agencies, there is the possibility that an up to date contract is not in place.
 This contract with the agency/organization may take several weeks to secure, so it is advisable to begin this process early. - 4.
-Plan a meeting with preceptor (s).
+Plan a meeting with preceptor(s).
 Discuss your goals and mutually discuss the types of experiences that can be offered/obtained with the preceptors(s).
 Obtain a copy of the preceptor vita/resume or a completed professional profile.
-A current vita/resume of the preceptor must be on file in the graduate office before the clinical experience can begin.
+A current vita/resume or completed professional profile of the preceptor must be on file in the graduate office before the clinical experience can begin.
 Arrange an orientation with the agency.
 Discuss a schedule for clinical hours that is mutually agreed upon. - 5.
-Submit a student/preceptor letter of agreement to your faculty member for review, revision and approval.
+Submit a completed student/preceptor letter of agreement to your faculty member for review, revision and approval.
 Once approved the clinical schedule must be posted and regularly updated in Typhon. - 6.
-Take the approved letter of agreement to the preceptor (s) for preceptor and agency signatures. - 7.
 Students may not begin any clinical practicum experiences until the following are completed and on file in the Graduate Nursing Office: - a.
 A completed, current agency contract - b.
 A current preceptor vita or resume (within 2 years) - c.
 A signed letter of agreement between student, faculty and preceptor - d.
-Current documentation of student health, OSHA, and HIPAA compliance
+Current documentation of student health, OSHA, and HIPAA compliance and other documentation according to your university requirements.